 ©2025 Jackson Lewis P.C.
 This material is provided for informational purposes only.
 It is not intended to constitute legal advice nor does it create a client-lawyer relationship between Jackson Lewis and any recipient.
 Recipients should consult with counsel before taking any actions based on the information contained within this material.
 This material may be considered attorney advertising in some jurisdictions.
 Prior results do not guarantee a similar outcome.
-Reproduction of this material in whole or in part is prohibited without the express prior written consent of Jackson Lewis P.C., a law firm focused on labor and employment law since 1958.
-Our 1000+ attorneys located in major cities nationwide help employers develop proactive strategies, strong policies and business-oriented solutions to cultivate high-functioning workforces that are engaged, stable and diverse.
+Reproduction of this material in whole or in part is prohibited without the express prior written consent of Jackson Lewis P.C., a law firm focused on employment and labor law since 1958, Jackson Lewis P.C.'s 1,000+ attorneys located in major cities nationwide consistently identify and respond to new ways workplace law intersects business.
+We help employers develop proactive strategies, strong policies and business-oriented solutions to cultivate high-functioning workforces that are engaged and stable, and share our clients' goals to emphasize belonging and respect for the contributions of every employee.